cinsbox/PFF-530-Wicked-Problem-Group-2/README.md

 ### Presentation Agenda

-#### The presentation is recorded and uploaded to YouTube.
+#### The presentation was recorded and uploaded to YouTube.
 Time links are included to make viewing easier.
 The link to the recording is [here.](https://youtu.be/QvB8B-CHNyE)

 #### The presentation is broken down into:
 * Introduction